mokko/conv_img/README.md

                         max size of pixel, defaults to 6000 pixel for the longest size -t TARGET_SUFFIX, --target_suffix TARGET_SUFFIX
-                        target image format, defaults to '.jpg' -v, --verbose         for more verbose output
+                        target image format, defaults to '.jpg' -v, --verbose         more verbose output
 ```

 ## More Examples